v3rmine/void/room02-trash-pile-of-tools/quick-but-mostly-dirty/ctrlc-translator/README.md

 # CTRL-C Translator
 **(made in 2h so don't expect much only usefull if you need to know how to hook shortcuts on Wayland)**

+Small tool to automatically translate what you CTRL-C (quality is google translate free tier but at least it works on Linux Wayland)

 ![app preview](preview.png)

 ## Build locally